oaimli/oaimli.github.io/index.md

 #### Publications

+- Hongyin Tang, ***Miao Li***, Beihong Jin

-- (EMNLP 2019 Accepted) A Topic Augmented Text Generation Model: Joint Learning of Semantics and Structural features
+  A Topic Augmented Text Generation Model: Joint Learning of Semantics and Structural features (EMNLP 2019, CCF B)

+- ***Miao Li***,  Hongyin Tang, Beihong Jin, Chengqing Zong

-- (ICTAI 2019 Accepted) A New Effective Neural Variational Model with Mixture-of-Gaussians Prior for Text Clustering
+  A New Effective Neural Variational Model with Mixture-of-Gaussians Prior for Text Clustering (ICTAI 2019, CCF C)

+- ***Miao Li***, Hongyin Tang, Beihong Jin

-- (UIC 2018) Clustering Large-Scale Origin-Destination Pairs: A Case Study for Public Transit in Beijing
+  Clustering Large-Scale Origin-Destination Pairs: A Case Study for Public Transit in Beijing (UIC 2018, CCF C)

 - Software copyright of a medical system in Android, No.2016SR133938, June 2016

 #### Projects

 #### Honors and Awards

-- Chinese National Scholarship for Postgraduates (<Top 3% in ISCAS)	Nov.
-2018
+- Chinese National Scholarship for Postgraduates, November 2018
-- The First Prize Scholarship of UCAS (<Top 10%)	Oct.
-2017&2018
+- The First Prize Scholarship of UCAS, October 2018
-- Excellent Student Cadre of University of Chinese Academy of Sciences, twice	Jun.
-2018&2019
+- Excellent Student Cadre of University of Chinese Academy of Sciences, twice on June 2018&2019
-- Merit Student of University of Chinese Academy of Sciences, twice	Jun.
-2018&2019
+- Merit Student of University of Chinese Academy of Sciences, twice on June 2018&2019
-- Outstanding Graduate of Northeastern University	June.
-2017
+- Outstanding Graduate of Northeastern University, June 2017
-- Outstanding graduate thesis Award of Northeastern University	Jul.
-2017
+- Outstanding graduate thesis Award of Northeastern University, July 2017
-- First prize scholarship of Northeastern University, twice	Sep.
-2015&2016
+- First prize scholarship of Northeastern University, twice on September 2015&2016
-- Chinese National Encouragement Scholarship, twice	Oct.
-2015&2016
+- Chinese National Encouragement Scholarship, twice on October 2015&2016
-- Excellent Student Cadre of Northeastern University, twice	Oct.
-2015&2016
+- Excellent Student Cadre of Northeastern University, twice on October 2015&2016
-- Merit Student of Northeastern University, three times	Oct.
-2014-2016
+- Merit Student of Northeastern University, three times on October 2014-2016